 Mainly the initial attraction was convenience.
 With a pole at home, I could effectively workout without having to worry about a babysitter for my girls.
 I was also pretty unhealthy and insecure with my body at the time.
 My second child had been born only a few months prior, so I was intimidated by the gym.
 I had no idea at that point that I would be breaking through those layers and becoming a new confident person!
 I’m grateful my family has been so supportive of letting me put the metal pole in the middle of our living room!
 Ha ha!

-Most people are unfamiliar with pole fitness outside of the entertainment industry and therefore attempt to cast judgements on pole; how do you deal with ignorance thrown at you on social media or anywhere else regarding your pole practice?
+Most people are unfamiliar with pole fitness outside of the entertainment industry and therefore attempt to cast judgments on pole; how do you deal with ignorance thrown at you on social media or anywhere else regarding your pole practice?

 I would be lying if I said it didn’t bother me.
 I have been called names on Instagram and told I am a bad mother because of my preferred choice of fitness.
 You do, over time, grow a thicker skin, block them and move on.

 It’s hard to find that balance.
 I have to make sure that I am teaching self love and confidence as well as self discipline.
 I show them that it’s okay to be non-conventional.
-They see the hard work I put in every week and the result of me being more and more active with them as a parent and that’s pretty rewarding for everyone in the household.
+They see the hard work I put in every week, and the result of me being more and more active with them as a parent, and that’s pretty rewarding for everyone in the household.
 If they grow up to be confident, self loving adults, then I will have succeeded.

 Brandis, I also saw you on the aerial hoop.
 I am terrified of heights, so to me, that’s incredibly impressive; have you found another practice to add to your home collection?

 Most definitely.
-I too am afraid of heights, so it’s very odd that aerial apparatuses give me such a satisfying rush.
+I too am afraid of heights, so it’s very odd that aerial apparatus give me such a satisfying rush.
 Its cathartic in a way I suppose.
 Hoop is a difficult apparatus but it is something I am going to actively pursue alongside pole.

-Pole practitioners have an impressive level of upper body strength, did you develop yours strictly from pole work or do you include other exercises in your training regimen?
+Pole practitioners have an impressive level of upper body strength; did you develop yours strictly from pole work or do you include other exercises in your training regimen?